playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 # Changing Values after Injection {#change-values}

-While providing values from a parent node down to a child component is useful on its own, it's made even more powerful by the inclusion of data manipulation.
+While providing values from a parent node down to a child component is useful on its own, it's made even more potent by the inclusion of data manipulation.

 For example, what happens when your user wants to change their name with some kind of rename functionality?
-You should be able to change how the data is stored in your dependency injection to propagate those changes throughout your whole application immediately.
+You should be able to change how the data is stored in your dependency injection to propagate those changes immediately throughout your whole application.

 <!-- tabs:start -->

 ## React

-Because our `Provider` is able to pass down values of any kind, we can combine this with `useState` in order to allow React to update the values for children.
+Because our `Provider` can pass down values of any kind, we can combine this with `useState` to allow React to update the values for children.

 ```jsx
 const HelloMessageContext = createContext();